CoreDNS (kube-dns) Resolution Truncation Issue on Kubernetes (Amazon EKS)

 }

-As mentioned, the normal behaviour of any DNS server needing to send a UDP response that would exceed the 512-byte limit is for the server to truncate the response so that it fits within that limit and then set the TC flag in the response header.
-When the client receives such a response, it takes the TC flag as an indication that it should retry over TCP instead.
+As mentioned, the normal behavior of any DNS server that needs to send a UDP response exceeding the 512-byte limit is to truncate the response so that it fits within that limit and then set the TC flag in the response header.
+When the client receives such a response, it should treat the TC flag as an indication to retry over TCP.

-, CoreDNS should support syntax prefer_udp to handle the truncated responses when forwarding DNS queries:
+Since 1.6.2, CoreDNS has supported the prefer_udp option to handle truncated responses when forwarding DNS queries:

 Try first using UDP even when the request comes in over TCP.
 If response is truncated (TC flag set in response) then do another attempt over TCP.
 In case if both force_tcp and prefer_udp options specified the force_tcp takes precedence.